 The plan sours when Kimberly’s health suddenly improves, and she changes her mind about the arrangement.
 By this point, Megan is already in love with Michael and convinces Kimberly to go through with the plan.
 Kimberly eventually relents and ends up dying soon after.

 Megan goes on to marry Micheal but divorces him soon after.
-She ends up in a relationship with Coop, despite Michael’s attempts to win her back.
+Despite Michael’s attempts to win her back, she ends up in a relationship with Coop.
 After breaking it off with Coop, she marries Kyle’s brother Ryan and lives happily ever after.

 20) Jennifer Mancini

 Michael’s younger sister first appears in Season 6, confusing viewers since Michael never previously mentions her.
 We learn that Jennifer attended college in Boston, where she’d had an affair with Kyle McBride.

 When Amanda runs into Kyle in L.A., she harshly confronts him for leaving her heartbroken.
 Despite the confrontation, Kyle hires her as a bartender at Upstairs, to the dismay of Amanda.
 For a while, Jennifer believes Kyle wants her back but arrives at the reality that he doesn’t.

 Jennifer eventually gets engaged to Billy, whom she moves with to Rome.
 Their relationship makes little sense since the characters have no compatibility.